Generasi Biru: Background

-Slank had made a breakthrough in Indonesian music in the 90's.
+Slank had made a breakthrough in Indonesian rock music in the 90's.
 Before Slank, Indonesian music was dominated by the so-called 'pop cengeng' and the creative pop genre.
 The various musical influences of Slank members made an impact on their music.
 This difference was found out by a graphic designer, Boedi Soesatio, who was also a family friend of Indra Q. Boedi Soesatio was the man who was the band's producer for their first three albums.